Published: May 31, 2020

 To make a contribution to help us keep our most widely-read articles ad-free, click here.
 Thank you.

-Is what I report on this blog “fear-mongering?”
+Is what I report on this website “fear-mongering?”

 Yesterday an article was shared with me that mentioned me and my advocacy work.
 This blog post here, today on my website, is by way of a rebuttal — addressing not only a few misconceptions articulated in that particular piece, but also comments and critical reactions to my work that have appeared (and reappeared) over the years.

 While, as I said, this post was not written only in response to yesterday’s article, the author of the piece contends that it is relatively useless to simply know whether or not something contains Lead.
 The allegation sounds reasonable enough at first glance: that simply knowing whether any particular example of a consumer good — even a plate, mug, bowl, or other dishware — “merely” contains Lead serves no function; that only if something has confirmed currently leachable/bioavailable Lead is that information of any value.

 I actually believe the opposite.
 Simply knowing if something has Lead (Mercury, or Arsenic, etc.) puts consumers in a position of power in making choices for their families and the health of our environment.

 Consumers have a right to know what they are buying — particularly if the items include neurotoxic elements.

 I think all consumers have a right to know if the products they buy for their home (or use every day) “merely” contain Lead (Mercury, Arsenic, Cadmium, Antimony, or any other toxic heavy metals)!
 Moreover, leach-testing on every single item ever made would obviously be wildly cost-prohibitive, and as a practical matter would also be impossible — but knowing if a manufactured consumer item contains (or is likely to contain) Lead or other highly neurotoxic metals (using high-precision XRF technology) is a very important piece of information that families can use to make informed choices for their household.